ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 #. :ref:`Set experiment parameters <SetUpConfigFileC>`
 #. :ref:`Run a script to generate the experiment workflow <GenerateWorkflowC>`

-The first two steps depend on the platform being used and are described here for each Level 1 platform.
+The first two steps depend on the platform being used and are described here for Level 1 platforms.
 Users will need to adjust the instructions to their machine if their local machine is a Level 2-4 platform.

 .. _SetUpPythonEnvC:

 Activate the Regional Workflow
 -------------------------------------

-Copy the container's modulefiles to the current working directory so that they can be accessed outside of the container:
+Copy the container's modulefiles to the local working directory so that the files can be accessed outside of the container:

 .. code-block:: console